DaylightDragon/NumismaticsCalculator/README.md

 ![Conversion Tab](images/conversionModeDefault.png)

-Here you can enter an amount of `¤` to actual coins.
+In the second tab you can enter an amount of `¤` to actual coins.
 By default, it'll tell you a general coin composition as if you had infinite coins.

 Since the original mod has a coin type for `1 ¤`, there is never expected any sum in return.

 And there is a second mode accessible with the `Only available` checkbox:

 ![Only available Mode](images/conversionModeAvailable.png)